AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 There are a number of experimental options for improving the behavior of the temperature in the reconstruction and interface state prediction.
-The options are controlled by , which takes values:
+The options are controlled by castro.ppm_temp_fix, which takes values:

 -  0: the default method—temperature is not considered